Inspire your students with something different this year!

 May 22–25 / 10am & 12:30pm / 60 minutes

 Ages 5–11 / Grades K–6

 Alana, who is First Nations, and Maya, who is of colonial descent, know little about each other’s cultures.
-A wise Trickster wonders if they could still be friends.
-This inspiring production embraces Truth and Reconciliation and forges relationships across cultures, all while educating and entertaining through song, creative movement and puppetry.
+A wise Trickster wonders if they can still be friends.
+Through song, creative movement and puppetry, this inspiring production embraces Truth and Reconciliation and forges relationships across cultures – all while educating and entertaining.

 Presented in English with dialogue in Blackfoot, Stoney and T’su Tina

 Dancers begin to perform to classical music when children’s voices suddenly ring out: “What are they doing?
 I don’t understand anything!
 This is boring!”
-The children decide that since this is a performance for kids, they should be the ones deciding what it’s about.
-What results is hilarious, beautiful and captivating as the dancers follow the children’s direction to the letter.
+The children decide that since this is supposed to be a performance for kids, they should be the ones deciding what it’s about.
+The results are hilarious, beautiful and captivating as the dancers follow the children’s directions to the letter.